xbo729/csharp-sdk/samples/ProtectedMcpClient/README.md

 - .NET 9.0 or later
 - A running TestOAuthServer (for OAuth authentication)
-- A running ProtectedMCPServer (for MCP services)
+- A running ProtectedMcpServer (for MCP services)

 ## Setup and Running